Author:

 Place of publication:

-in elderly patients, dizziness can be caused by various causes, the possibilities of drug therapy are limited, the most commonly used are the betagistine of digidloride.
-The purpose of the study is to study the effectiveness and safety of complex therapy with Mexidol ® and betagistin in patients with dizziness according to the global evaluation of the effectiveness of treatment.
+Dizziness in elderly patients can be caused by various reasons, drug treatment options are limited, and betahistine dihydrochloride is most commonly used.
+The aim of the study was to evaluate the efficacy and safety of combination therapy with Mexidol®and betahistine in patients with dizziness, as assessed by the Global Assessment of Treatment Effectiveness scale.
 Patients and methods.
-The study includes 89 elderly patients (average age - 73.7 years) with chronic cerebrovascular pathology and dizziness complaints.
-In all patients, neurological, otoneurological (orthostatic samples, with forced hyperventilation, dix - medalpike, tinetti, visual analogue of dizziness), somatic, cognitive and emotional status.
+The study included 89 elderly patients (mean age 73.7 years) with chronic cerebrovascular pathology and complaints of dizziness.
+All patients underwent neurological, otoneurological (orthostatic test, forced hyperventilation test, Dix-Hallpike test, Tinetti test, and visual analog scale of vertigo), somatic, cognitive, and emotional status.
 Patients were randomized into two groups.
-The main group included patients who received a betagistin of 48 mg/day, Mexidol ® 5.0 ml intravenously for 10 days, then 375 mg/day tablets; In the comparison group - patients who used only 48 mg/day betagistine for 60 days.
-Assessment of the effectiveness of treatment was carried out on a global scale on the 60th day of therapy in both groups, taking into account the opinion of the doctor and the patient.
+The main group included patients who received betahistine 48 mg/day, Mexidol® 5.0 ml intravenously for 10 days, then 375 mg tablets/day for 50 days; the comparison group consisted of patients who used only betahistine 48 mg/day for 60 days.
+Treatment efficacy was assessed using a global scale on the 60th day of therapy in both groups, taking into account the opinion of the physician and the patient.
 Results.
-In elderly patients, dizziness in most cases (75%) was caused by several causes.
-In a group of combined treatment (betagistin + Mexidol ® ), a more significant (more than doubled) decrease in dizziness symptoms are noted than in the comparison group.
+In elderly patients, dizziness was caused by several reasons in most cases (75%).
+In the combination treatment group (betahistine + Mexidol®), a more significant (more than twofold) reduction in dizziness symptoms was noted than in the comparison group.
 Conclusion.
-In elderly patients with chronic cerebrovascular disease and dizziness, combined therapy with Mexidol ® and betagistin with neuroprotective properties improves treatment results.
+In elderly patients with chronic cerebrovascular disease and dizziness, combination therapy with Mexidol® and betahistine, which has neuroprotective properties, improves treatment outcomes.